jeanluct/PseudoAnosov/README.md

-# PseudoAnosov Mathematica Package
+# PseudoAnosov Package

-The PseudoAnosov package contains Mathematica functions for extracting properties of characteristic polynomials of pseudo-Anosov maps.
+The PseudoAnosov package contains Mathematica and C++ functions for extracting properties of characteristic polynomials of pseudo-Anosov maps.
 The goal is to determine whether a given polynomial is *allowable* on a given stratum.
 A stratum is a collection of singularities for a closed surface of genus *g*.
 A polynomial is allowable if it arises as the characteristic polynomial associated with a pseudo-Anosov map on that surface, where the map preserves the singularities (up to permutations).
 Most of the functions assume that the pseudo-Anosov map stabilizes an *orientable* foliation, so the singularities must all have even degree.

 This package is an extension of the code used in papers by [Erwan Lanneau][1] and [Jean-Luc Thiffeault][2] to place bounds on the lowest dilatation on [closed surfaces][3] and [braids][4].
 A minimal version was included as part of the latter paper as [PseudoAnosovLite](http://www.math.wisc.edu/~jeanluc/pubs/braids_mindil.zip).